petecooper/fonts/README.md

 # Fonts

-A selection of libre fonts.
+A selection of free and/or libre fonts.
 Liable to change.

 Not found on Google Fonts at time of commit.